 Nucci said a thick statement belt is one of her favorite accessories that we can expect to see this fall.
 "I think it's great for styling up simple basic pieces, cinching in more flowy silhouettes like baggier tops and dresses and adding a unique twist to those staple essential pieces that people don't really know what to do with," she said.

-The Coach Pillow Tabby shoulder bag went viral on TikTok earlier this summer and it looks like the padded pillow and puffy style is here to stay, according to both Lopez and Nucci.
+The Coach Pillow Tabby shoulder bag went viral on TikTok and it looks like the padded pillow and puffy style is here to stay, according to both Lopez and Nucci.
 This shoulder bag from The Drop has that pillow-y style the stylists mentioned.
-Plus, it comes in three colors and has a 4.2-star average on Amazon.

-Nucci and Lopez both mentioned the return of the hobo bag this season.
+Nucci and Lopez both mentioned the return of the hobo bag.
 "Bags are becoming less structured and more relaxed," Nucci said of the trend.
 Lopez regarded it as a popular trend from the early 2000s making its way back to the forefront of the style conversation.

-This option from Amazon has a 4.3-star average and over 13,000 verified five-star ratings.
+This option from Amazon has almost 17,000 verified five-star ratings.
 "I haven't found any other purse that I like better than this one," one five-star reviewer raved.

 Lopez and Nucci both said that one of the trends we can expect to make a return for fall is headscarves.
 You can pair it with some oversized sunglasses for a "Betty Draper vibe," according to Nucci.